st-rm-ng/SpringApp/README.md

 1. Go to [AWS Console](https://aws.amazon.com/)
 2. Click "Create an AWS Account" and follow the registration process
 3. Set up Multi-Factor Authentication (MFA) for the root account for security
+4. Apply Voucher - steps TODO

+### Enable Billing Alerts
+1. Log in to AWS Console with your root account
+2. Go to your account name in the top right corner → "My Account"
+3. Scroll to "Billing preferences" and check:
+   - "Receive Billing Alerts"
+   - "Receive PDF Invoice By Email"
+4. Click "Save preferences"

+### Create Your Admin User
+Recommended to use for everything (except billing) instead of your root user.
+Assign to new group: admins.
+Set permission `AdministratorAccess` to group.

+### Relogin using your admin user
+Perform everything via this user.

 ### Create an IAM User for Deployment
 1. Log in to AWS Console